-Does Uncle Sam Really Want You?
+Does Uncle Sam Really Want You and Your ADHD?

 Can you join the military with ADHD?
 The policy regarding enlistment has changed.
 Learn about the newly revised standards.

 ADHD has long been one of the most restricted categories when it comes to enlisting for military service.
 Although ADHD by itself does not disqualify a person from the military, it places significant restrictions on being able to enlist.
-Having ADHD may also restrict the individual from certain duties or positions (this is determined on a case by case basis).
+Having ADHD may also restrict the individual from certain duties or positions (this is determined on a case-by-case basis).

 It’s too bad that such restrictions are in place, because military service is often an excellent option for people with ADHD.
 After all, many people with ADHD do well in highly structured environments and thrive on activity.
 It’s hard to imagine an environment that provides more structure and activity than military service.

-Recent changes in military policy regarding enlistment and ADHD are encouraging.
+Changes in military policy regarding enlistment and ADHD are encouraging.
 Under guidelines in effect prior to 2004, a history of ADHD diagnosis or treatment was enough to disqualify a person from military service unless the individual could obtain a special waiver.

-Under newly revised standards, ADHD is disqualifying only if the potential recruit has been treated with ADHD medication within the past year, or if he or she displays “significant” evidence of ADHD symptoms, such as impulsivity and distractibility.
+Under revised standards, ADHD is disqualifying only if the potential recruit has been treated with ADHD medication within the past year, or if he or she displays “significant” evidence of ADHD symptoms, such as impulsivity and distractibility.
 (The definition of “significant” is up to the military medical examiner.)
 Documentation of any treatment of ADHD within the previous three years must be submitted in advance of the medical evaluation.
 It is important to note that while the military’s policy may not seem fair or legal according to the Americans with Disabilities Act, it has yet to be challenged in a court of law.